Vancouver has the unique feeling of being a place where city and nature intersect.

-Kitsilano is one of the best places to get views of the Vancouver city skyline.
+Kitsilano is one of the must-visit photography spots in Vancouver, as it’s a great place to get views of the city skyline.
 Starting at the beach, follow the Kitsilano Seawall as it travels around Kits Point until you arrive at Elsje Point in Hadden Park.

 Stanley Park is a spacious and pretty green area located right next to the city centre.
 Photographers often walk along the seawall for cityscape photography over the marina and head to the colourful totem poles.